devanshik19/srse-flakiness-research/flakiness_results.md

 | Stateful void methods — nothing to assert | commons-lang StopWatch |
 | Project build requires a plugin that fails on bundled sources | mybatis-3 (maven-pdf-plugin) |

-Nulls are a finding, not a failure: they characterize *when* an LLM test generator can and cannot produce usable tests for a given class shape.

 ## Detector validation
 - **NonDex (ID):** ran against a known-flaky developer test (edn-java `PrinterTest#testPrettyPrinting`, dataset seed 933178) — failed it under a shuffled configuration, passed it clean.
 Detects real ID flakiness.
 - **iDFlakies (OD):** caught the marine-api `Time` flake live on generated tests and reproduced it.
 A live positive detection is stronger validation than a reference test.

-## Note: build plugins can hide good tests
-Several classes first looked like nulls ("won't compile" / "jar not built") but were actually fine — project build plugins were rejecting the generated tests before they could run: Apache RAT (checks every file for a license header), animal-sniffer (API signature check), maven-pdf-plugin.
-After skipping those, **8 classes that looked like nulls produced clean results** (commons-lang, commons-collections, maven-dependency-plugin).
-Worth knowing: LLM-generated tests have no license header, and some project builds fail the whole build over that.

 ## Methodology notes (reproducibility)
 1. Pin JDK per row for compile + generate + detect.